 E.F.
 “Mano” DeAyala, Member

 (term expires 2/2023), was appointed to the TBCJ in April 2017.
-Mr. DeAyala chairs the Community Corrections Committee and is a member of Health Care, Legal and Rehabilitation and Reentry Programs committees.
+Mr. DeAyala chairs the Business and Financial Operations Committee and is a member of Health Care, Legal and Rehabilitation and Reentry Programs Committees.
 He is a partner and attorney at Buck Keenan LLP, where he serves as counsel to individuals and companies in various industries.
 In addition to being a member of the State Bar of Texas, he is a Solicitor licensed in England and Wales and member of the Solicitors Regulatory Authority and the Houston Bar Association.
 He is a fellow with the Texas Bar Foundation and the Houston Bar Foundation.
 He also serves on the board of the Spring Branch Memorial Sports Association.
 DeAyala received a Bachelor of Business Administration from The University of Texas at Austin and a Juris Doctor from Southern Methodist University Dedman School of Law.